Collateral consequences of criminal conviction: Efforts to include collateral consequences in sentencing in the United States

-If a defendant is punished beyond the sentence prescribed by law (that is, if collateral consequences do occur), the punishment is then more severe than that intended or warranted.
-In the worst case, this might violate protections under the United States Constitution, including the Eighth Amendment, which forbids "cruel and unusual punishments".

 The Supreme Court of the United States addressed collateral consequences of criminal convictions as early as 1984.
 In Strickland v.
 Washington, the Court explored ineffective assistance of counsel with respect to collateral consequences of criminal convictions.
-In evaluating competence, the Court explained, judges should look at all relevant circumstances and evidence of appropriate measures of professional behavior, such as the ABA Standards for Criminal Justice ("ABA Standards").
-The ABA Standards require defense lawyers to consider collateral consequences of conviction.
-Judges, accordingly, should monitor the performance of counsel.
-States chose to apply this rule in varying ways.

 Strickland encouraged but did not mandate consideration of collateral consequences.
 Some claim that structural incentives exist for lawyers to not elicit information relevant to collateral consequences because doing so may prolong a case; others note that no attorney or judge could predict any and all collateral consequences of a criminal conviction.
 Since Strickland did not require an analysis of collateral consequences, they generally are not regarded as cause to overturn criminal convictions.
 However, some argue that the Constitution should require consideration of collateral consequences.

 Most states do not accord equal legal effect to the collateral consequences of criminal convictions.
 For example, in New York the consideration of certain collateral consequences is merely discretionary, while the elucidation of direct consequences is required.
 For instance, in People v.
 Peque, New York's highest court overruled the portion of its prior ruling in People v.
-Ford that "a court's failure to advise a defendant of potential deportation never affects the validity of the defendant's plea," but still held that a trial court had different duties with regard to direct versus collateral consequences of guilty pleas.
+Ford that "a court's failure to advise a defendant of potential deportation never affects the validity of the defendant's plea" but still held that a trial court had different duties with regard to direct versus collateral consequences of guilty pleas.
 Likewise, the Kentucky Supreme Court in Commonwealth v.
 Fuartado, 170 S.W.3d 384 (Ky.
 2005) held that the failure of defense counsel to advise a defendant of potential deportation did not give rise to a claim of ineffective assistance of counsel.